 9. How much do Sources A and B reveal about differing interpretations of the incidents leading to worsening relations with England?
-Use the sources and recalled knowledge.

 10. How fully does Source C explain the arguments for and against Union with England?
-10
+Use the source and recalled knowledge.

-Evaluate the usefulness of Source D as evidence of the passing of the Union by the 8
+11. Evaluate the usefulness of Source D as evidence of the passing of the Union by the Scottish Parliament.